cosmic-plus/js-cosmic-lib/src/README.md

 * **action.js** implements lock()/sign()/send().
 * **cosmiclink.js** ties everything together in the CosmicLink class.
 * **parse.js** handle the user/dev transaction input from which CosmicLink are created.
-It guess input type and convert it to tdesc to create the CosmicLink object.
+It guesses input type and convert it to tdesc to create the CosmicLink object.
-* **signers-utils.js** handle everything related to multi-signature.
+* **signers-utils.js** handles everything related to multi-signature.

 ## Caching

-Responses from federation servers and horizon node are cached along with every CosmicLink object.
-Cached data are not shared between object.
-This is generally a good strategy, as it optimizes a bit bandwidth and ensure CosmicLink consistency without making new objects out-of-sync.
+Responses from federation servers and horizon node are cached along with each CosmicLink object.
+Cached data are not shared between objects.
+This is generally a good strategy, as it optimizes the bandwidth and ensure CosmicLink consistency without making new objects out-of-sync.

 You can enable global caching if you need.
 In this case, it's up to you to